Cost Per Mile to Own a Car Calculator

 How it works

 The calculator separates fixed costs from variable costs.
-Fixed costs — insurance, depreciation, and loan or lease payments — are largely locked in whether you drive 5,000 miles or 25,000 miles a year.
+Fixed costs — insurance, depreciation, and financing interest or lease payments — are largely locked in whether you drive 5,000 miles or 25,000 miles a year.
 Variable costs — fuel and maintenance — scale roughly with how much you drive.
-Splitting them shows why low-mileage drivers often pay a surprisingly high cost per mile: the fixed costs get spread over fewer miles.

 Because the divisor is your annual mileage, driving more miles lowers your cost per mile (the fixed costs are shared across more miles), while driving less raises it.
 The result is a screening estimate built entirely from the numbers you enter — it is only as accurate as your inputs, and it does not attempt to forecast future repair bills, fuel prices, or resale values, all of which vary widely by vehicle and region.